 Second, the inaccuracy built into Transwestern’s monthly average pricing under the OBA significantly impacts operators that use the OBA as it was intended, i.e., as a tool to manage operational variances as well as Transwestern, causing market distortions.
 Without a pricing mechanism more consistent with the market, operators of large points on Transwestern’s system will continue to have the ability to capitalize on the arbitrage opportunity between Transwestern’s monthly average prices and actual market prices.
 Operators who abide by the spirit and the letter of Transwestern’s OBA and pricing mechanism for payback by utilizing the OBA as it was intended, i.e., as a tool to manage operational imbalances with the goal of achieving an Operational Imbalance of zero (as opposed to commercial arbitrage) and not to play the commodity market for economic gain, are disadvantaged competitively.
 Transwestern’s proposed approach would level the playing field for all operators and, thus, would restore the original intent of the pricing mechanism under the OBA to provide a reasonable and fair approximation of the cost/value of imbalance gas.

 The third reason Transwestern’s proposed change is appropriate is to ensure operational integrity.
-The significant deviation between monthly average prices and daily cash market prices contributes to imbalance swings as some of Transwestern’s operators take advantage of price arbitrage opportunities.
-[Attached as Exhibit B is a schematic covering the period from ___ through ____ which shows how the actual imbalance volume for a month correlated to the price arbitrage opportunities that were available.]
+The significant deviation between monthly average prices and daily cash market prices can contribute to imbalance swings as some of Transwestern’s operators take advantage of price arbitrage opportunities.
 This arbitrage by some operators and the imbalances that result therefrom impose burdens on Transwestern's operations.
 Without more appropriate pricing of the imbalance volumes, some operators will continue to utilize Transwestern’s pricing mechanism to provide a market or supply in response to the fluidity of the commodity market.
 Given that Transwestern has no storage, this limits Transwestern’s ability to provide other services including PNR.
 Transwestern’s proposal is a refinement to the existing mechanism to better match cash out pricing to actual market conditions.

 Each of the these reasons provides an adequate basis to incorporate a daily pricing cash out mechanism to more accurately reflect the true market price of imbalance gas on Transwestern’s system.